 A final application for the ATR control is in-circuit calibration for high accuracy applications, along with a temperature sensor chip.
-Once the RTC circuit is powered up with battery backup, the PHZ output is set at 32.768kHz and frequency drift is measured.
+Once the RTC circuit is powered up with battery backup, the frequency drift is measured.
 The ATR control is then adjusted to a setting which minimizes drift.
 Once adjusted at a particular temperature, it is possible to adjust at other discrete temperatures for minimal overall drift, and store the resulting settings in the EEPROM.
 Extremely low overall temperature drift is possible with this method.
 The Intersil evaluation board contains the circuitry necessary to implement this control.